Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Introduction

 In Section~\ref{secconvprefrfr} we consider the question of the approximation of the weak solution of the Westervelt equation on a domain $\Omega$ with a fractal boundary by a sequence of weak solutions on the domains $\Omega_m$ with polyhedral boundaries converging to the fractal boundary in the limit.
+This time we work in the class of $(\eps,\infty)$ or uniform domains in $\mathbb{R}^n$.